meizabel/documentation/java/event-bus.md

  **Note:** Since Protobuf messages are final classes, a handler method cannot accept just `Message` as the first parameter.
 It must be an exact type of the event that needs to be handled.

 ### Posting Events
 Events are posted to an EventBus using `post(Event)` method.
-Normally this is done by an [Aggregate Repository](./repository.md) in the process of handling a command, or by a [Process Manager](./process-manager.md).
+Normally this is done by an [Aggregate Repository](./repository.md) in the process of handling a command, or by a [Process Manager Repository](./repository.md).

  The passed [Event](../biz-model/event.md) is stored in the [Event Store](./event-store.md) associated with the Event Bus **before**  it is passed to handlers.